rbawden/Similarity-cour-de-cassation/README.md

 If you use this work, please cite the following article:

-Thibault Charmet, Inès Cherichi, Matthieu Allain, Urszula Czerwinska, Amaury Fouret, Benoît Sagot and Rachel Bawden, 2022. **Complex Labelling and Similarity Detection in Legal Texts: Automatic Analysis of France’s Court of Cassation Rulings**.
+Thibault Charmet, Inès Cherichi, Matthieu Allain, Urszula Czerwinska, Amaury Fouret, Benoît Sagot and Rachel Bawden, 2022. **Complex Labelling and Similarity Prediction in Legal Texts: Automatic Analysis of France’s Court of Cassation Rulings**.
 In Proceedings of the 13th Language Resources and Evaluation Conference, Marseille, France.

 ```
 @inproceedings{charmet-et-al-2022-complex,
-  tite = {Complex Labelling and Similarity Detection in Legal Texts: Automatic Analysis of France’s Court of Cassation Rulings},
+  tite = {Complex Labelling and Similarity Prediction in Legal Texts: Automatic Analysis of France’s Court of Cassation Rulings},
   author = {Charmet, Thibault and Cherichi, Inès and Allain, Matthieu and Czerwinska, Urszula and Fouret, Amaury, and Sagot, Benoît and Bawden, Rachel},
   booktitle = {Proceedings of the 13th Language Resources and Evaluation Conference},
   year = {2022},